-The Audit Committee of the Company's Board of Directors ("Audit Committee") is composed of the independent directors named below, each of whom meets the independence standards of the New York Stock Exchange.
-The Audit Committee has a written charter adopted by the Board of Directors, which is available on the Company's website.
+The Audit Committee of our Board of Directors ("Audit Committee") is composed of the independent directors named below, each of whom meets the independence standards of the New York Stock Exchange.
+The Audit Committee has a written charter adopted by the Board of Directors, which is available on our website.

-Management is responsible for the Company's internal controls and the financial reporting process.
-The independent auditors are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards generally accepted in the United States and to issue an opinion thereon.
+Management is responsible for our internal controls and the financial reporting process.
+The independent auditors are responsible for performing an independent audit of our consolidated financial statements in accordance with auditing standards generally accepted in the United States and to issue an opinion thereon.
 The Audit Committee's responsibility is to monitor and oversee these processes.
 The members of the Audit Committee are not professionally engaged in the practice of auditing or accounting.
 Members of the Audit Committee rely without independent verification on the information provided to them and the representations made by management and the independent auditors.

-Management has represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
+Management has represented to the Audit Committee that our consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
 The Audit Committee has reviewed and discussed the consolidated financial statements for the year ended January 1, 2011, with management and the independent auditors, PricewaterhouseCoopers LLP ("PwC").
 The Audit Committee has also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, "Communication with Audit Committees," as amended, and Rule 2-07 of Regulation S-X, "Communication with Audit Committees."
-The Company's independent auditors have also provided to the Audit Committee the written disclosures and the letter from the independent auditors pursuant to Rule 3526, "Communications with Audit Committees Concerning Independence," of the Public Company Accounting Oversight Board.
+Our independent auditors have also provided to the Audit Committee the written disclosures and the letter from the independent auditors pursuant to Rule 3526, "Communications with Audit Committees Concerning Independence," of the Public Company Accounting Oversight Board.
 The Audit Committee has discussed independence matters with the independent auditors and management, and, based on its discussion and review, the Audit Committee is satisfied that the provision of non-audit services described above is compatible with maintaining PwC's independence.

-Based on the Audit Committee's discussions with management and the independent auditors and on the Audit Committee's review of the representations of management and the report of the independent auditors, the Audit Committee has recommended that the Board of Directors include the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended January 1, 2011, filed with the Securities and Exchange Commission.
+Based on the Audit Committee's discussions with management and the independent auditors and on the Audit Committee's review of the representations of management and the report of the independent auditors, the Audit Committee has recommended that the Board of Directors include the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended January 1, 2011, filed with the Securities and Exchange Commission.